 - 1. The preparation of community improvement plans under Section 28 of the Planning Act of which a component may be a program to issue grants or loans for rehabilitation; - 2.
-Heritage conservation through the making of loans or grants for the restoration, renovation or repair of designated properties under Section 39 of the Ontario Heritage Act on terms and conditions established by a municipal council; - 3.
-The use of financial incentives or grants where authorized by the Municipal Act; - 4.
-Exemptions from development charges under the Development Charges Act as an incentive to the development of new commercial, industrial or other land uses; and - 5.
+The use of financial incentives or grants where authorized by the Municipal Act; - 3.
+Exemptions from development charges under the Development Charges Act as an incentive to the development of new commercial, industrial or other land uses; and - 4.
 Incentives and provisions of the Brownfields Statute Law Amendment Act.